zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

     Your work remains intact and your Microsoft 365 password stays the same.
 If you encounter issues, allow time for the process to complete and try again.

-1. After you sign back into Teams using your business email, return to the Admin app in Teams, and to the setup task, to update email addresses for other users.
+1. After you sign back into Teams using your business email, return to the Admin app in Teams, and to the custom domain setup task, to update email addresses for other users.
-1. Next, you'll move to the calendar synchronization steps.

-    Follow the steps outlined in "Setup calendar synchronization."
+1. Next, you'll move to the calendar synchronization process.
+Follow the steps outlined in "Set up calendar synchronization."

 ## Set up calendar synchronization